 An ancient military academy has been tastefully restored and now offers a hotel and various cultural summer activies. including book fairs, classial music evenings , a dog fair and a horse fair.

-Also the home of the wonderful Museum Dom Robert, whose tapestry works are famous worldwide and must be seen.
+Also the home of the wonderful Museum Dom Robert, whose tapestry works are famous worldwide and must be seen whilst in France.

 The village is peaceful and only a short walk across the moutain from Durfort.
 The boulangeries in Soreze are a great place to buy bread and croissant each morning for breakfast.